techmania-team/techmania-docs/English/Format_version_history.md

 # More notes on format versions

 - Many TECHMANIA updates introduce new fields to the above files, but adding fields is backwards compatible, so there's usually no need to increment the format version.
 Such changes will not be recorded in this page either.
 - When loading these files, if TECHMANIA sees an outdated format version, it will convert the file in-memory to the current version before using it.
-This make take some time, which is why TECHMANIA 1.0 suggests the user to upgrade all tracks to version "3".
+This may take some time, which is why TECHMANIA 1.0 suggests the user to upgrade all tracks to version "3".
 When saving these files, TECHMANIA will always use the current version.

 # track.tech